Memorandum #311 Right-to-know Act

 - Name and address of the individual to receive the College’s response.

-The Right-to-Know Officer may waive duplication fees when the requester duplicates the record or the College deems it is in the public interest to do so.
+The Right-to-Know Officer may waive duplication fees in the Officer’s discretion, including but not limited to when the requester duplicates the record or the College deems it is in the public interest to do so.

 Response To Request

-College employees are directed to immediately forward requests for access to public records to the Right-to-Know Officer.
+College employees must immediately forward requests for access to public records to the Right-to-Know Officer.

 Upon receipt of a written request for access to a record, the Right-to-Know Officer shall determine if the requested record is a public record and if the College has possession, custody or control of that record.